What Frozen Dessert Can Diabetics Eat?

 Are you worried that you can’t have ice cream, popsicles or other frozen desserts as part of your diabetes meal plan?
 You are not alone – this can be a challenge for many people who have diabetes.
 It is possible for people with diabetes to incorporate frozen desserts into a balanced diabetes meal plan.
 The big question for most people is how much they can actually have.

 For people with diabetes, a good rule of thumb is 2 carbohydrate servings (i.e., 30 grams of carbs) and 150 calories or less per serving of frozen dessert.
 This is a reasonable amount of calories and carbs for a balanced diabetes meal plan.
-(Consult with your health care provider about your individual calorie and carbohydrate goals.)
+Consult with your dietitian about your individual and carbohydrate goals.

 Whether your taste buds are craving something rich and creamy or light and refreshing, multiple choices are out there to satisfy your sweet tooth.
 Here is a breakdown of the carb and calorie content for some popular frozen desserts.